 Fiduciary Accounting – What’s the Need?

-One major advantage of accounting for the fiduciary is that it helps to protect him or her from any liability.
+One major advantage of accounting for fiduciary is that it helps to protect them from any liability.
 Similarly, such accounting is beneficial for the beneficiary as it requires the fiduciary to reveal all the financial transactions of the trust or estate.

 How it Works?

 A fiduciary manages a trust, which usually includes cash, assets, or any income-producing assets.
 If there is any capital gain, we add it to the original principal amount.
-Whereas any capital loss gets deducted from the principal account.
+At the same time, any capital loss gets deducted from the principal account.
 Similarly, we deduct any debts by the trust from the principal amount.

 The fiduciary accounting reports include the principal amount and any other income that the trust gets.
 This income could be through interest or dividends, and it appears separately in the accounting statement.

-If the administrator sells an asset that is part of the trust, then the accounting report must reveal the book value as well as the selling price of that asset.
+If the administrator sells an asset that is part of the trust, then the accounting report must reveal the book value and the selling price of that asset.
 This would then help to calculate the capital gains or capital losses.